 This research contains four main components.
 The first focus of the research was to collect detailed information about what lives on the reef.
 We identified and recoded the population dynamics of coral, reef fishes, algae, and invertebrates, as well as other organisms.
 We also noted the health of these communities and noted commercially important reef fishes and invertebrates, such as groupers, sea cucumbers, and crustaceans.

-We will be partnering with Catlin Seaview Survey in the Solomon Islands and so the second focus of our research is to acquire high-resolution 360- degree panoramic imagery of the reefs.
-These images will be stitched together and will create a visual reference of the reef for the public to see some of the issues reefs across the world are facing.
-Catlin Seaview Survey, is a project designed and created by Underwater Earth.
+We invited XL Catlin Seaview Survey to join us in the Solomon Islands to acquire high-resolution 360- degree panoramic imagery of the reefs.
+These images were stitched together to create a visual reference of the reef on Google Maps for the public to see some of the issues reefs across the world are facing.
+Catlin Seaview Survey is a project designed and created by Underwater Earth.
 They are a not-for-profit agency focused on the communication of ocean issues.
 We also invited Oceanwatch to join us on this research mission, a local NGO that has successfully created community-based MPAs in the Solomon Islands.